Sreejith2/PPE_Detection/README.md

 **Parameters:**
 - **file (file):** The image file containing workers.
-- **industry (form data):** The industry for which PPE requirements and safety warnings are calculated.
+- **industry (form data):** The industry for which PPE requirements and safety warnings are calculated

 **Response:**
 Returns a JSON with: